Venxe/Dotfiles/README.md

 `ALT + F4`  - Session Manager

 > [!Tip]
-> This list doesn’t cover every shortcut.
-For the full set of key bindings, please refer to your `~/.config/hypr/hyprland.conf` file.
+> For the full set of key bindings, please refer to your `~/.config/hypr/hyprland.conf` file.

 ## 🗃️ Installed Programs